spiral/docs/docs/en/basics/quick-start.md

  }
 ```

-By default, the routing rules are located in `app/src/Bootloader/RoutesBootloader.php`.
-You have many options on how
+By default, the routing rules are located in `app/src/Application/Bootloader/RoutesBootloader.php`.
+You have many
-to configure the routing.
-Point route to actions, controllers, controller groups, set the default pattern parameters,
+options on how to configure the routing.
+Point route to actions, controllers, controller groups, set the default
-verbs, middleware, etc.
+pattern parameters, verbs, middleware, etc.

 Remove method `defineRoutes`.
-We will be adding routes using attributes:
+We will add routes using attributes:

 ```diff
 class RoutesBootloader extends BaseRoutesBootloader